dhellmann/pymotw/PyMOTW/dircache/index.rst

 ==========================

-The main function in the dircache API is listdir(), a wrapper around os.listdir() that caches the results and returns the same list each time it is called with the a path unless the modification date of the named directory changes.
+The main function in the dircache API is listdir(), a wrapper around os.listdir() that caches the results and returns the same list each time it is called with the same path unless the modification date of the named directory changes.

 .. include:: dircache_listdir.py
     :literal: